Hair is a protein filament that grows from follicles deep inside the dermis and grows through the epidermis. Hairs can grow on most parts of the huma

 It refers to a lack of hair in areas where it normally grows, such as the head.
 The most prevalent type of baldness is androgenic alopecia, which is characterized by gradual hair loss.
 Male and female pattern alopecia areata, which involves the loss of some hair from the head, and alopecia totalis, which includes the loss of all head hair, to the most extreme type, Alopecia Universalis, which entails the loss of all hair from the body and head.

-1. Hair is primarily made of keratin, the same protein found in animal horns, hooves, claws, feathers, and beaks.
+1. Hair is primarily is of keratin, the same protein found in animal horns, hooves, claws, feathers, and beaks.

 2. When wet, good healthy hair can be extended up to 30% of its original length.
 Protein deficiency is seen when hair does not expand back to its former state.
 It’s either over-proteinized or dehydrated if it snaps.
 The Wet Stretch Test is what it’s called.